-The AEM CIF Core Components can be used on multiple AEM site structures and the underlying GraphQL client implementation can connect to different Adobe Commerce stores / store views.
+The Adobe Experience Manager (AEM) CIF Core Components can be used on multiple AEM site structures and the underlying GraphQL client implementation can connect to different Adobe Commerce stores / store views.
 This allows projects to implement complex multi-store / multi-site setups.

 A video walkthrough detailing options for integrating multiple Adobe Commerce Store Views with Adobe Experience Manager Sites.

-AEM Multi-Site Management features of Live Copy and Language Copy are used in conjunction with the Commerce Integration Framework to globally manage sites across regions and locales.
+AEM Multi-Site Management features of Live Copy and Language Copy are used with the Commerce Integration Framework to globally manage sites across regions and locales.

-The recommended setup is to use a 1:1 relationship between AEM site and Adobe Commerce store view.
+The recommended setup is to use a 1:1 relationship between the AEM site and the Adobe Commerce store view.

-To connect an AEM site and AEM CIF Core Components so too to a dedicated store view follow the steps below:
+To connect an AEM site and AEM CIF Core Components to a dedicated store view, do the following:

 Configure multiple stores & store views according to the pattern described in Adobe Commerce Websites, Stores & Views